Evidence Level

 6

-Green Tea for Non-Alcoholic Fatty Liver Disease — Meta-Analysis
+Green Tea for Non-Alcoholic Fatty Liver Disease — Evidence Synthesis

-Meta-analysis of RCTs (search through October 2017) evaluating green tea supplementation for NAFLD.
+Pooled analysis of clinical trials (search through) evaluating green tea supplementation for NAFLD.
 Outcomes: liver enzymes, lipid profile, weight.
 (2018)

 Side effects and drug interactions